cedricdelpoux/react-svg-line-chart/README.md

   * `hoveredPointRadius`: Number - by default is 6,
   * `noarea`: Boolean - by default is false.
 To hide area,
   * `noaxis`: Boolean - by default is false.
 To hide axis,
+  * `noXaxis`: Boolean - by default is false.
+To hide X axis,
+  * `noYaxis`: Boolean - by default is false.
+To hide Y axis,
+  * `noXaxisPoints`: Boolean - by default is false.
+To hide points on X axis,
+  * `noYaxisPoints`: Boolean - by default is false.
+To hide points on Y axis,
   * `nogrid`: Boolean - by default is false.
 To hide grid,
+  * `noGridXLines`: Boolean - by default is false.
+To hide grid X lines,
+  * `noGridYLines`: Boolean - by default is false.
+To hide grid Y lines,
   * `nolabel`: Boolean - by default is false.
 To hide labels,
   * `nopath`: Boolean - by default is false.
 To hide path,
   * `nopoint`: Boolean - by default is false.
 To hide points,